Nexis-Network/codebox/CONTRIBUTING.md

 But if you add a new json file, only English is needed.

 ### How to contribute on translations?
-Remix is using crowdin to manage translations.
+CodeBox is using crowdin to manage translations.
 If you want to contribute on that, you can do it on crowdin.
 Check the link below.

 https://crowdin.com/project/remix-translation

-There are many languages, just get into your language, and you will see a folder named `Remix UI`, where you can do the translations.
+There are many languages, just get into your language, and you will see a folder named `CodeBox UI`, where you can do the translations.

 Not only you can do the translations, you can also review it.
 If you agree or disagree with some translations, you can vote YES or NO. If you vote NO, you can comment to explain why you vote NO, and give your translation.